ashishxdev/Spotify-clone/README.md

 ## 🛠️ Tech Stack

-* **HTML5**: For the basic structure and content of the web page.
+* **HTML**: For the basic structure and content of the web page.
-* **CSS3**: For styling the user interface, including Flexbox for layout and custom properties for theming.
+* **CSS**: For styling the user interface, including Flexbox for layout and custom properties for theming.
-* **Vanilla JavaScript**: To handle all the logic, including fetching songs, audio playback, and DOM manipulation.
+* **JavaScript**: To handle all the logic, including fetching songs, audio playback, and DOM manipulation.

 ---